ICAMS/Kanapy/docs/builds/html/_sources/usage.rst.txt

 """"""""""""""""""

 This example demonstrates the workflow for generating synthetic microstructures with elongated grains.
-The principle involved in generating such microstructures are described in the sub-section :ref:`Microstructure with elongated grains`.
+The principle involved in generating such microstructures is described in the sub-section :ref:`Microstructure with elongated grains`.
 With respect to the final RVE mesh, the built-in voxelization routine has to be used due to the inavailability of anisotropic tessellation techniques.
-The :ref:`Module voxelization` will generate hexahedral element (C3D8) mesh that can be read by commercial FEM software Abaqus_.
+The :ref:`Module voxelization` will generate a hexahedral element (C3D8) mesh that can be read by the commercial FEM software Abaqus_.

 .. _Abaqus: https://www.3ds.com/products-services/simulia/products/abaqus/